vsheg/intermediate-ml/content/7-bayesian/index.typ

   a(bold(x)) = arg max_(y in Y) { hat(bold(theta))_(|y) dot bold(x) + ln lambda_y Pr[y] - sum_(j=1)^k A(theta_(j|y))}
 $

+#margin[
+  The adjustment for document length ($macron(N)_y$) is an important feature of the Naïve Bayes text classifier.
+Without it, the classifier would have a bias toward assigning longer documents to classes with higher average word frequencies.
+]

 The more words in a document, the more non-zero elements in $bold(x)$ and the larger the linear part $theta dot bold(x)$.
 This is compensated by subtracting the average document length $N_y$.
 Long documents with many words don't have priority over short ones.

 If the average occurrence of a word $f_(j|y)$ doesn't depend on class $y$, it's part of the common vocabulary and doesn't affect classification.
 This means Naïve Bayes has a built-in feature selection mechanism.